-Lewis Hamilton celebrated F1 World Championship title four times
+Lewis Hamilton celebrated F1 World Championship title six times

 Lewis Hamilton driving McLaren at Abu Dhabi Grand Prix 2009